 - Lack of cooperation.
 If you have denied the SSA's request for additional information, like medical records or a consultative exam, you are putting yourself at a significant risk for being denied.
 Without further information, the organization cannot adequately determine your level of disability.

 - Lack of medical evidence.
 Complete medical evidence documenting the debilitating qualities of your situation is one of the most important factors in determining your eligibility for SSD.
 If your application lacks sufficient evidence, you claim may be denied.

 Understanding these common mistakes can help you build a stronger claim that can withstand the scrutiny of the SSA.
 However, if you claim is denied, you should contact an SSD benefits lawyer for guidance through the appeals process.

-Our experienced team of attorneys are very familiar with the process and can help your chances for receiving SSD approval.
+Our skilled team of social security disability attorneys in Phoenix are very familiar with the process and can help your chances for receiving SSD approval.